enriqc3/3240-Control-Flow/README.md

 | :--- | :--- | :--- |
 | Yes* | No | Yes, with WSL* |

-This lab requires you to assemble an x86 program, the syntax and calling conventions of which are specific down to the operating system and version of `gcc` you are using.
+This lab requires you to assemble an x86 program.
+Syntax and calling conventions are specific down to the operating system and version of `gcc` you are using.
 This lab was created for a system running Debian GNU/Linux 10 (buster).
-It may work on Ubuntu.
+It may work on Ubuntu (check `gcc` version with `gcc --version`).

 ## Background Exercises